n1k0/github-sync-upstream/README.md

 This Python script automatically synchronizes a github user or an organization forked repositories with their upstream parents.

+This is how I keep all the repositories forked by
+[the casperjs organization](https://github.com/casperjs) in sync with the original repositories.

 **Warning:** this script is intended for synchronizing read-only repositories, and will basically perform an automatic merge from upstream before
 <ins>actually pushing the modifications</ins>.
 Use with caution.